 For 13 years, 21 Midland Avenue was home to Osteria Giotto.
 When doors closed in 2016, a hole was left in the hearts — and stomachs — of their dedicated customers.
 Whether it be their classic lasagna, cavatelli, or risotto, customers longed for their favorite dishes.
 However, Robert Pantusa, former chef and owner of Osteria Giotto, brought these dishes back to the Montclair community in 2020 with his new restaurant, La Rocca.
 Through a pandemic and life celebrations, the La Rocca family has been an important part of the Montclair community.
 The MG Team got a chance to sit down with the owners to learn more about the restaurant, the food, and of course the location.
-Read on to learn more about this unique Italian restaurant in Montclair.
+Read on to learn more about La Rocca, a unique Italian restaurant in Montclair, New Jersey.

 Returning to 21 Midland Avenue